kbase/groups/README.md

 In a full view of the group, the owner field contains a `User` structure.
 In a group list view, the owner field contains only the user name of the owner.

-`rescnt` does not contain resource types for which the group has no resources (e.g. the count is zero). `resources` *does* contain empty lists for resources that are supported by the service but not included in the group for ease of iteration.
+`rescount` does not contain resource types for which the group has no resources (e.g. the count is zero). `resources` *does* contain empty lists for resources that are supported by the service but not included in the group for ease of iteration.

+Note that `rescount` may include deleted resources until the group is fetched from the detail view endpoint, at which point the deleted resources will be removed from the group.

 See `Resources` and `Custom fields` below.